 Clozapine is the only effective antipsychotic for schizophrenia that has not responded to other medication.
 Clozapine has a high burden though of side-effects including hypersalivation (excessive drooling) experienced by up to 85%.

 This study aims to answer the research question - are either hyoscine or glycopyrrolate medication more efficacious than placebo in the treatment of clozapine induced hypersalivation (CIH) and which is associated with fewer cognitive and other side-effects?
-Find out more on the NIHR website.
+Find out more on our news section.

 First Episode Psychosis is when a person experiences psychotic symptoms (for example hallucinations and delusions) for the first time.
 Standard NHS care helps to treat psychotic symptoms, but young people may still struggle to return to previous social and work roles.
 Researchers think this could be related to depression experienced after First Episode Psychosis.